dyarleniber/notes/go/slices/README.md

 	// An array has a fixed size.
 A slice, on the other hand, is a dynamically-sized
 	// In practice, slices are much more common than arrays.

+	// []T
+	// a[low : high] - This selects a half-open range which includes the first element, but excludes the last one.

 	array := [5]int{1, 2, 3, 4, 5}
 	fmt.Println(array)